Reginld1408/Sign_Up_Test/readme.md

 **In this project I'm testing the sign-up, login, creating and searching for; as well as editing and deleting the customer.**

-Requirements: Latest versions of Python, PyCharm and Selenium. / Screenshots and print statements are made to confirm tests passing.
+Requirements: Latest versions of Python, PyCharm and Selenium. <br>
+Screenshots and print statements are made to confirm tests passing.

 These are the actions taken: